devtron-labs/devtron/docs/user-guide/global-configurations/image-promotion-policy.md

 {% hint style="warning" %}
 ### Who Can Perform This Action?
-User needs to be a direct promotion approver or a super-admin to approve an image promotion request.
+Only the users having [Artifact approver](./user-access.md#role-based-access-levels) (for the application and environment) or superadmin permissions will be able to approve the image promotion request.
 {% endhint %}

 1. Go to the **Build & Deploy** tab of your application.